 What is a mobile app?

 A mobile app is a software application that is downloaded to a mobile device via an app store.
-Mobile apps used exclusively on mobile devices (phones and tablets) and offer specific functionality that may or may not be the same experience offered via the actual website.
+Mobile apps are used exclusively on mobile devices (phones and tablets) and offer specific functionality that may or may not be the same experience offered via the actual website.
 As an example, social media apps often offer an identical experience as the full social media website.
 However, many other apps offer limited functionality intended only for mobile use.

 Mobile App or Responsive Design?

 So, which is right for your HR department?
 Both offer key differences that can be important when selecting the best approach.

 - Can take advantage of hardware: camera, GPS, accelerometer, Bluetooth, etc.